aretext/aretext/docs/quickstart.md

 Aretext is a terminal-based editor with vim-compatible key bindings.
 If you have used vim before, aretext should feel very familiar.
 If not, this guide will help you get started.

-You may have heard that vim keybindings are difficult to learn.
-This is partly true.
-If you have used mainly GUI editors, it may take some time to feel comfortable.
-The benefit is that almost every code editor supports vim keybindings, so once you learn them you can use them everywhere: in an IDE, in a terminal, or ssh'd into a server thousands of miles away.
-This guide will help get you started!

 Installing the editor
 ---------------------